AD-SDL/rpl_workcell/README.md

       default: [205.128, -2.814, 264.373, 365.863, 79.144, 411.553]
 ```

-The positions here are specific to the PF400: they give joint angles.
+The positions here are specific to the PF400: they give joint angles. ???Why does the Sealer have PF400 angles???

-For other apparatus, the specification could include things like protocol and IP port.
+For other modules, a module specification could include things like protocol and IP port.

 ## Workflow definition